 - Custom Business Rules Supported

 The first major advantage is the ability to define multiple sets of channel groupings, which are used to algorithmically calculate channel performance.
 In other words, this flexibility provides the ability to easily zoom in to specific channel groupings to evaluate the performance in more detail.

 2. Lengthy Customer Journeys Supported

-The second major advantage is the possible to customize the length of the customer journey over which the attribution model calculates the channel performance.
+The second major advantage is the possibility to customise the length of the customer journey over which the attribution model calculates the channel performance.
 Due to this feature, businesses with products that typically have a long customer journey can also apply this custom data driven attribution model without excluding many crucial upper funnel touchpoints.

 3. Custom Business Rules

-Furthermore, one of the strongest limitation of Google’s model is that all business rules about the customer journeys are defined for you and cannot be customized or adjusted.
+Furthermore, one of the strongest limitations of Google’s model is all business rules about customer journeys are defined for you and cannot be customised or adjusted.
 This may have a tremendous impact on the outcome of the model and therefore cannot and should not be standardized.

 4. Omni-channel Attribution is possible